(Additions are regularly being made to this page.)

-We could speak of the historic and ongoing mistreatment of our Latinx American and Asian American brethren as well because racism is written into the DNA of our nation: built into our systems of education, housing, healthcare, prisons, courts, religious institutions, arts, laws, employment, banking, and more – we are infected.
+We could speak of the historic and ongoing mistreatment of our Latinx American and Asian American brethren, as well as other immigrants and people of color, because racism is written into the DNA of our nation: built into our systems of education, housing, healthcare, prisons, courts, religious institutions, arts, laws, employment, banking, entertainment, and more.
 So when talking about healing or fixing the effects of racism in our nation, the reality is that our foundation is not broken, it was made this way.
 What is required is a new foundation of justice, equality, and equity for all people.

-We here at Lighthouse Fellowship UMC are determined to believe and love until the world knows Jesus, We recognize and repent of our own personal and historic racial biases, stand with Jesus and our diverse community in communion, and join together with all those working to create a more just and equitable society based on God’s love for all people.
+We here at Lighthouse Fellowship UMC are determined to believe and love until the world knows Jesus.
+We recognize and repent of our own personal, national, and religious racial biases and for the ways in which we have participated in and acquiesced to white supremacy.
+We continue to learn and inform ourselves as to the depth and breadth of the problem.
+We stand with Jesus and our diverse community in communion, lament, and prayer as we join together with those working to create a more just and equitable society based on God’s love for all people.

 Here is are some resources that inform: